Sky Studio Design

 Sky Poker

 Conversion of old Studio C (previously the Channel 5 News Studio) into a fixed studio.
 Used for a few years before they moved up north.
-Was, at the time this opened, the only studio had that was still operating in SD (Standard Defintion).
+Was, at the time this opened, the only studio had that was still operating in SD (Standard Definition).
 Years later, this studio became the lighting workshop.

-Along with the scavenged-together antique cameras, equally antique lights were found for this, with a mixture of Strand SL Profiles, 1k Pups, Arturo softlights, and a well-used set of Pulsar chromabricks (which were last seen still chugging-away in the SSR set, not bad for 20 year old LED’s…)
+Along with the scavenged-together antique cameras, equally antique lights were found for this, with a mixture of Strand SL Profiles, 1k Pups, Arturo softlights, and a well-used set of Pulsar chromabricks (which were last seen still chugging-away in the SSR set, not bad for 20 year old 1st generation LED’s…)

 Sky Poker Studios